leandrosardi/blackops/README.md

 ## 8. Connecting

-You manually access any node via SSH.
+You can access any node via SSH using the credentials defined in `config.rb`.

 ```
 ops ssh prod1